Camponotus vicinus (Neighbor Carpenter Ant) Care Sheet

 Disclaimer: Camponotus vicinus are perhaps the hardest to ID Camponotus in North America.
 There is a lot of variation intraspecies, and they are also extremely similar and often mistaken for many other similar species.
 (Please reference page 309 of the key for more in depth information on IDing C. vicinus)

 Camponotus species can be separated from other formicine genera by their singular hump on the thorax.
 In North America, it shouldn't be difficult to distinguish Carpenter ants from other genera.
 Campontus vicinus are of the subgenus tanaemyrmex, and tanaemyrmex can be identified by usually being larger than myrmentoma, not having truncated (flat) heads, and having generally longer heads in the major workers.
-They also posses a ridge on the clypeus (area above manidbles): picture 5 #1.

-It is slightly easier to compare C. vicinus from other black colored Camponotus species of the subgenus tanaemyrmex.
+It is easier to compare C. vicinus from other black colored Camponotus species of the subgenus tanaemyrmex.
 They are not caught in the same habitat, as C. vicinus are ground dwelling and nest at the base of shrubs and trees instead of on them.
 Camponotus vicinus are also less shiny compared to other species, as shown in the comparison between C. vicinus and C. maritimus.
 However, these comparisons are also difficult to make unless the characteristics are observed of pictures of them side by side.

 Founding setup